digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_goals.md

 >
 > - Discuss reading strategy (skim headings/figures etc)
 > - Ask students to take notes: which parts (figures/statements) led to your decisions?
+> - Ask students to Fill out the table.
 >
 > **Exercise**
 >